ableyjoe/draft-jabley-dnsop-missing-mname/draft-jabley-dnsop-missing-mname.md

                                   10800     ; expire
                                   1800 )    ; negative cache TTL
 ~~~
-{: #soa title="SOA Resource Record with empty MNAME"}
+{: #soa title="SOA Resource Record with empty SOA.MNAME"}

-Dynamic Update clients who identify the Primary Master server as
-the recipient of DNS UPDATE messages from the MNAME field in SOA
+Dynamic Update clients who identify the recipient of DNS UPDATE
-RDATA SHOULD interpret an empty MNAME field as an indication that
+messages from the value of SOA.MNAME SHOULD interpret an empty
+SOA.MNAME as an indication that Dynamic Updates are unsupported by
+that zone.

-no attempt to send a DNS UPDATE message should be made for the zone
+Dynamic Update clients SHOULD NOT send DNS UPDATE messages for zones
-containing the SOA record.
+whose SOA.NAME is empty.

 # Impact on DNS NOTIFY

 {{!RFC1996}} specifies that the Primary Server, which is derived
-from the MNAME field of the SOA RDATA, be excluded from the set of
+from SOA.MNAME, be excluded from the set of servers to which NOTIFY
-servers to which NOTIFY messages should be sent.
+messages should be sent.

-For zones whose SOA record contains an MNAME field which corresponds
+For zones where the value of SOA.MNAME record corresponds to a
-to a server listed in the apex NS set, making the MNAME field empty
+namserver listed in the apex NS RRSet, making the MNAME field empty
-might well cause additional NOTIFY traffic.
-If this is a concern,
+might cause additional DNS NOTIFY traffic, since DNS NOTIFY messages
+that would have been suppressed towards the nameserver published
+as SOA.MNAME will instead be sent.
+Authoritative DNS infrastructure
+deployed on a scale where high NOTIFY traffic is a concern often
+uses dedicated zone transfer servers, separate from the authoritative
+nameservers intended to receive queries from the Internet, and in
+that situation no additional DNS NOTIFY traffic would be expected.
-the operators of the authority-only servers for the zone might
+However, in other situations, the operators of the authority-only
+servers for the zone might choose to avoid any unwanted NOTIFY
-choose to specify an explicit notify list.
+traffic by using an explicit notify list.

 # Impact on DNS UPDATE

 The goal of the convention specified in this document is to prevent
 Dynamic Update clients from sending DNS UPDATE messages for particular
 zones.
-The use of an empty MNAME field is intended to prevent a
+The use of an empty SOA.MNAME is intended to prevent a
 Dynamic Update client from finding a server to send DNS UPDATE
 messages to.

 # Unintended Consequences

-Some concern has been raised in the past that an empty MNAME field
+Some concern has been raised in the past that an empty SOA.MNAME
 might result in unwanted traffic being sent to root servers, e.g.
-for clients that interpret the MNAME as a zone name rather than a
+for clients that might interpret the MNAME as a zone name rather
-hostname and direct traffic towards the root zone's nameservers.
+than a hostname and direct traffic towards the root zone's nameservers.
-However, no examples of this behaviour have been identified.
+However, no examples of this behaviour have been identified and
+{{!RFC2136}} does not suggest Dynamic Update clients should act
+this way.

-Use of an empty MNAME field is not new; cursory analysis of passive
+Use of an empty SOA.MNAME is not new; cursory analysis of passive
-DNS data demonstrates a robust volume of DNS responses with QTYPE=SOA
+DNS data demonstrates a robust volume of DNS responses that include
-and empty SOA.MNAME for zones across a variety of top-level domains.
+an empty SOA.MNAME for zones across a variety of top-level domains.
 See {{quantify}} for discussion.

 # Security Considerations